On the Noisy Road to Open Quantum Dynamics: The Place of Stochastic Hamiltonians: Stochastic Hamiltonian in Liouville Equations

 In the particular case of white noise, one can straightforwardly obtain a closed-form master equation, as the correlation function is now a delta function.
 In fact, the integral term greatly simplifies: the integral is evaluated at time $t$, where the propagator effects vanish, and the average then acts only on the stochastic density matrix, giving the mean $\rho_t$, which undergoes a local-in-time Markovian evolution.
 As expected, this leads to the Lindblad form

-To summarize, within this theoretical framework and under some constraints, we can obtain the exact evaluation of the cross-correlation between the system dynamics and the process modeling the environment, see \cref{eq:Novikov_thm}, and most notably its expression in the mean system dynamics, \cref{eq:mean_SLE_nM}.
+To summarize, within this theoretical framework and under some constraints (such as the Gaussianity of the real-valued stochastic term and the noise operator being deterministic), we can obtain the exact evaluation of the cross-correlation between the system dynamics and the process modeling the environment, see \cref{eq:Novikov_thm}, and most notably its expression in the mean system dynamics, \cref{eq:mean_SLE_nM}.
 Although readily computable only for white noise sources, it allows for closure models under some approximations, e.g.\ \cref{eq:approx_propagator} leading to \cref{eq:redfield}, reconciling the results previously obtained in \cite{DeChecchi2025DynamicsEquations}.
+We further note that the QMEs in open forms, \cref{eq:mean_SLE_nM}, obtained by the stochastic approach are the average of pure states.
+Therefore, they ensure positivity of the mean density matrix by the same arguments introduced in \cref{sec:modeling_SH}.
+If we introduce approximations, such as the perturbative approach through \cref{eq:approx_propagator}, positivity is not ensured anymore.
+In fact, in that case, we obtain a Redfield form, \cref{eq:redfield}, in which the loss of positivity is well-known.